peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-03-05 A Really Deep Cut.md

 	-  They find Mayor John manning the store
 	- John offers them three Potions of Healing for 20 gold pieces
 	- Neither of them have that much, so Reed offers to do any work that needs to be done around the town
 	- Minksi manages to trade 5 gold pieces and her bag of gold fish scales
+	- Minksi tries to exchange her 300 copper pieces for 3 gold pieces, but the mayor refuses and tells them to g
 - Captain Minksi and Reed return to the tavern and the barkeep tells them that their friends got a room with four beds and left a note
 	- Minksi reads the note and runs off
 	- Reed reads it and finds that Tony and Finn had returned to the cave